eschluntz/compress/readme.md

     - If you're starting out, I suggest just going with 10-20 shortcuts to make it easier to remember them
 5. Run `generate_autokeys.py` to convert `shortcuts.yaml` into actual config files for `autokey`.
 6. Install [Autokey](https://github.com/autokey/autokey)
+    - Right now, Autokey is only supported on linux with X11, not Wayland
 7. Symlink the output into autokey's config: `ln -s output/autokey_phrases ~/.config/autokey/data/My Phrases/`
 8. From now on when you edit `shortcuts.yaml` you can re-generate and reload autokey with `reload.sh`